 Twenty-Six Martyrs Museum and Monument

-The Twenty-Six Martyrs Museum and Monument were built on Nishizaka Hill in Nagasaki, Japan in June 1962 to commemorate the 100th anniversary of the canonization by the Roman Catholic Church of the Christians executed on the site on February 5, 1597.
+The Twenty-Six Martyrs Museum and Monument were built on Nishizaka Hill in Nagasaki, Japan, in June 1962 to commemorate the 100th anniversary of the canonization by the Roman Catholic Church of the Christians executed on the site on February 5, 1597.
 The Twenty-Six Martyrs of Japan were a group of Catholics who were executed by crucifixion on February 5, 1597, at Nagasaki.
-Their martyrdom is especially significant in the history of the Catholic Church in Japan.
+Their martyrdom is especially significant in Japan’s Catholic Church’s history.

-The museum’s collection includes important historical articles from both Japan and Europe (such as original letters from the Jesuit priest St Francis Xavier) as well as modern artistic works on the early Christian period in Japan.
+The museum’s collection includes important historical articles from both Japan and Europe (such as original letters from the Jesuit priest St Francis Xavier) and modern artworks on the early Christian period in Japan.
 The displays are arranged chronologically into three periods: the early Christian propagation, the martyrdoms, and the persistence of Christianity underground during the persecution.

 Glover Garden is a park in Nagasaki built for Thomas Blake Glover, a Scottish merchant who contributed to the modernization of Japan in shipbuilding, coal mining, and other fields.
 In it stands the Glover Residence, the oldest Western-style house surviving in Japan and Nagasaki’s foremost tourist attraction.